 Section II The Executive Board shall meet monthly to review the status of the Budget and to approve the expenditure of funds.
 A member of the Library staff and the Library Director may attend these meetings to present requests for program funding and other expenditures that support the Library.
 The President shall determine the schedule for these meetings.

 Second III An Annual Meeting shall be held in October on a date to be determined by the Executive Board.
 The Budget for the following year shall be presented by the Treasurer for the review and approval of the members present.
+A majority vote of all members present is required for approval.

 Section IV Meetings of the organization may be called at any time by the Executive Board.